Explore Military Tools for ArcGIS

 The white tube illustrates the direct line of sight between the forward observer and the highest point on Hill 223.
 This lateral view better illustrates how the rolling terrain of the Meuse-Argonne battlefield creates blind spots, shown in red, for the forward observer, whose task includes adjusting artillery fire as the infantry advances.
 Advancing under the cover of a rolling barrage became a common tactic in the later years of World War I.

 The green and red line of sight appears to be buried under the ground in places.
-Next, you'll make it more visible by changing the Elevation Surface to match the MeuseArgonne DEM layer that you used to create the line of sight.
+Next, you will make it more visible by changing the Elevation Surface to match the MeuseArgonne DEM layer that you used to create the line of sight.

 - In the Contents pane, drag MeuseArgonneDEMZone31.tif into the Ground layer category, above WorldElevation3D/Terrain3D.